Alberto-12/interactive-rating-component/README.md

 ### What I learned

  This is a small project to practice handling user interactions and updating the DOM with JavaScript.
-I just now implemented the Javascript for and here's the code which i'm really proud of:
+I just now implemented the Javascript for it and here's the code which I'm really proud of:

  ```js
   const form = document.querySelector("form");
   const message = document.getElementById("message");